vmware-archive/vmware-vcenter/docs/vc_vm_readme.md

     nicspec: This parameter holdsthe following virtual NICs specification parameter values.
 NIC specification parameters are as follows:

         ip: (Optional) This parameter sets the static IP address to the Virtual Machine.
-        If left blank, the RA uses the DHCP to set the IP address.
+        If left blank, the module uses the DHCP to set the IP address.
 (Optional).

         subnet: (Required if the IPAddress is specified.)
 This parameter sets the Default Gateway on the NIC.